-I encourage all prospective applicants to consider the Merit Review Criteria section in NIJ research solicitations.
+We encourage all prospective applicants to consider the Merit Review Criteria section in NIJ research solicitations.
 Those criteria guide the peer review panels' deliberations that inform NIJ's funding decisions.
-(Information on the peer review process may is available at Proposal Review National Institute of Justice (ojp.gov).)
+(Information on the peer review process may is available at Proposal-Review.)
 In addition, prospective applicants should consider having knowledgeable readers (independent of the project team) review proposals prior to submission.
-For examples of successful applications and other useful information, please see Guidance for Applicants and Awardees | National Institute of Justice (ojp.gov).
+For examples of successful applications and other useful information, please see Guidance for Applicants and Awardees.